thefourhorsemen/solaris/README.md

 Those data can be selected by day, week, month, and year.

-The current version of solari is available [online](https://thefourhorsemen.github.io/solaris/).
+The current version of solaris is available [online](https://thefourhorsemen.github.io/solaris/).

 ## Supported formats